scds/intro-r/lessons/lesson4a.md

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false"></iframe>
 [View original here.](https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false) -->

+## What's a Vector?

+Vectors are one of the four types of collections we will cover.
+They contain elements of the same type, so you can have a vector of logicals, a vector of strings, and so on.

 ## Creating a Vector

 The format to create a vector is the following: